-Commands /Second command /Extra commands
+Commands / Second command / Extra commands:

-51. In Class 1 a general rule is that for a second /an extra command the grade is dropped by 1.
+• In Class 1, a general rule is that for a second / an extra command the grade is dropped by 1.
 A third command fails the exercise or part of it.

-This general rule has two exceptions in class 1.

-In recall (1.4) and distance control (1.6) there are the following exceptions:
+This general rule has two exceptions in Class 1, in recall (1.4) and distance control (1.6):

-- In all recall exercises and situations and in all classes a second /extra recall drops the grade with 2. - In all distance control exercises in all classes (Ex 1.6, 2.8, 3.10) the first time an extra command must be given on a position change, the grade is dropped by 2.
-After this the extra commands on the positions lead to a drop by 1.
+- In all recall exercises and situations and in all classes a second / extra recall drops the grade by 2. - In all distance control exercises in all classes (Ex 1.6, 2.8, 3.10) the first time an extra command must be given on a position change, the grade is dropped by 2.
+After this, the extra commands on the positions lead to a drop by 1.